carlosEdua/Parkex/README.md

 # Parkex
-virtual parking lot for you eCar
+virtual parking lot, for your eCar